GabeScott/standard-works-vault/General Conference/1981 October - Sanctification through Missionary Service.md

 This is a marvelous plan.
 It is a process of sanctification.
 When a missionary is placed in a mission environment of order and discipline where all that is done is in harmony with the Spirit, the missionary experiences a great transformation.
 The heavens open.
 Powers are showered out.
 Mysteries are revealed.
 Habits are improved.
 Sanctification begins.
 Through this process the missionary becomes a vessel of light that can shine forth the gospel of Jesus Christ in a world in darkness.

 There is much to do.
 You are the royal generation that has been “hid from the world with Christ” to come forth in this day to do the work.
-(See D&C 86:9.)
+(See [[D&C 86.9|D&C 86:9]].)

 You must prepare.
 You must now make yourselves worthy and available.
 If you do not, the work will go on without you.
 It will go on at a slower pace, but it will go on.
 If you are not part of it, if you do not do your duty, what will happen to you?
 How will you be sanctified?